federgraph/SudokuHelper/SH02/HelpText.md

 - **Revert to Mark** should pop up a list of the defined stack marks.
 Select the one you want to revert to and click OK.
 The application should then undo all changes done after the mark was set.
-(This action should only be enabled if there is at least one stack mark defined.)
+This action should be enabled if there is at least one stack mark defined.